tbidne/shrun/documentation/configuration.md

 * Simple formatting is left intact.
 * The layout should not be damaged.

 Though it is possible to miss some chars.
-This option is experimental and subject to change.

 **Example:**